Environmentally friendly, long-lasting, tough composite plastic lumber.

 Marine Industry Applications

 Longevity and durability are requirements for all marine industry projects.
-Products by Bedford Technology provide long-lasting structural support for in-water and on-shore applications.
+Marine-grade plastic lumber products by Bedford Technology provide long-lasting structural support for in-water and on-shore applications.
 Here are a few of the applications that Bedford Technology’s structural plastic lumber is perfectly suited for:

 This includes groynes, retaining walls and wave attenuation.
 Groynes are used as a barrier to protect from erosion and drifting.
 Retaining walls also protect against erosion and are commonly used where elevation changes occur.
 Wave attenuation applications help regulate the energy that is produced by waves in marinas or along a shoreline and can be constructed as a low wall or fencing system.